pygos/build/docs/build.md

   the package is being built.
 * `PKGSRCDIR` contains the root directory of all unpacked package tar balls
 * `PKGDEPLOYDIR` contains the root directory of all package deploy directories
-* `PKGDEVDEPLOYDIR` contains the root directory of all package deploy directories
 * `PKGLOGDIR` holds the absolute path of the directory containing all log files
 * `PKGDOWNLOADDIR` holds the absolute path of the directory containing all package tar balls